How Recruitment Process Outsourcing (RPO) Makes Hiring Easy

-Proactive employers think about recruitment all the time, even when their team is at full capacity.
+Proactive employers think about recruitment all the time, even when their team is at total capacity.
 They work hard to ensure that they can find talent whenever they need it.

-Of course, your precise needs for talent can vary depending on the situation.
+Of course, your precise hiring needs can vary depending on the situation.
 Your process for hiring a new customer service rep probably won’t work if you’re trying to hire a new CEO.

-The first step in building a proactive strategy is to think about these different situations and develop a multi-stranded approach.
-Here are four of the main scenarios to consider in your recruitment strategy.
+The first step in building a proactive hiring strategy is to think about these different situations and develop a multi-stranded approach.
+Here are four of the main scenarios to consider when sourcing candidates.

 Recruiting for team maintenance

 Staff turnover is inevitable.
 People retire, they go off to pursue other opportunities, or they have a change in personal circumstances that can force them to leave.
-HR’s role is to support business continuity by providing replacement staff as needed.
+HR and Recruiting’s role is to support business continuity by providing replacement hires as needed.

 But this doesn’t mean that you’re looking for a clone of the previous employee.
 When you refill a position, you should stop to ask questions like:

-- How does this specific role fit in the current team structure?
+- How does this specific role fit into the current team structure?

 - Should we look for someone with additional skills, like relevant IT experience?

 - Can we merge this role with another position?
 Is there an opportunity to restructure the team?